svendahlstrand/10-print-game-boy/README.md

 There's a handful of ways you can interact with this port of mine.
 Maybe you want to study the [annotated source code][src] and [assemble it yourself][asm].

-If thats not your thing, take the preassambled [ROM][rom] for a spin in your favorite Game Boy emulator or [run it in the browser][browser].
+If that's not your thing, take the preassembled [ROM][rom] for a spin in your favorite Game Boy emulator or [run it in the browser][browser].

 Assembling the ROM